-Microsoft Connected Cache in Azure (Microsoft’s answer to bandwidth issues with DO?) is the topic which I’m going to cover in this post.
-All the screenshots are taken from the Ignite session demo by Andy Rivas & Narkis Engler.
-More details about the session and recording below section of this post.
+Microsoft Connected Cache in Azure (Microsoft’s answer to bandwidth issues with DO?) is the topic I will cover in this post.

 Ignite 2019 Coverage